vla students learn that "Making a difference starts with Me”

 Additional Program Info

-GrassRoots Campaigns strengthen the skills needed for students to change their worlds.
+GrassRoots Campaigns strengthen the skills needed for students to enact social change.

 Through their participation, students:

 - Learn about the issues that are affecting the people in a community of choice